Skip to content

 • the body has no ambient subject such as .

-• when is for event-driven commits, while pipes are for left-to-right expression flow
+• merge is for event-driven composition, while pipes are for left-to-right expression flow

-If you can describe the logic as “take this current value and keep transforming it”, use pipes.
-If you mean “when this guard fires, commit a value into that signal”, use when.
+If you can describe the logic as "take this current value and keep transforming it", use pipes.
+If you mean "combine events from different sources into one signal", use signal merge.

 Previous-value pipe ~|>